jplobo1313/G-Tric/README.md

 **Requirements:**
 - Java 11 or above

 **Note:** The generation of large datasets (>10^8 elements) can fail due to memory restrictions (Java Heap Space).
-One way to overcome the problem is to increase the memory available by setting the JVM argument `-Xmx<amount>g`.
-For example: `java -jar -Xmx6g G-Tric-X.X.X.jar`.
+One way to overcome this problem is to increase the memory available by setting the JVM argument `-Xmx<amount>g`.
+For example: `java -Xmx6g -jar G-Tric-X.X.X.jar`.